Catalog Description

 Distance Learning

-1. Instructor lectures on the use of leather and fur in the fashion industry using a PowerPoint lecture.
-The students are then assigned a debate side of either for or against the use of leather and fur.
-Students are required to come to class with a page of talking points for their side.
-The instructor will moderate a class debate.
-After the debate, the instructor summarizes all the findings and the students discuss their thoughts regardless of which side they may have been debating.
+- Instructor posts a lecture on the use of leather and fur in the fashion industry using a slideshow lecture.
+The students are then assigned a debate side of either for or against the use of leather and fur within a DB lecture.
 For online students, each student will be given a side to research and through a discussion board assignment, each student will share their research and be required to reply to a certain number of students of the opposite side of the argument.

 Typical Out of Class Assignments